southernlabs/tnft-generator/readme.md

 ## 🔮 How it works?

-This project helps to create genertive NFT collection in Everscale Blockchain.
+This project helps to create genertive NFT collection on Everscale Blockchain.

 In this project we have example images set for EverDucks collection.
 This images were created in Aseprite (source included).
 Each layer is also a trait.
 NFT image is a mix of different layers.
 Each layer shuffle and them puts together with image generator.
 They are highly customizable, you can easily add your own layers.